Epoch Time Converter: Instantly Readable Timestamps

 1) Convert epoch to readable time

-Pick local time or UTC, set the date/time, and instantly copy epoch seconds or milliseconds.
+Pick local time or UTC, set the date/time, and instantly get both epoch seconds and milliseconds with individual copy buttons for each.

-Use the “Copy all” button or copy individual values into logs, API calls, or scripts.
+Use the “Copy all results” button or copy individual values (epoch seconds, milliseconds, or formatted dates) into logs, API calls, or scripts.
+The “Copy all results” button includes epoch value, detection notes, local time, UTC time, ISO 8601, and date-to-epoch conversions.

 🎯 Best Practices for Timestamps

-• Validate extremes: Very large or small epoch values can be out of range—double-check them.
+- Validate extremes: Very large or small epoch values can be out of range—double-check them.
+Values beyond ~8.64e15 milliseconds are outside JavaScript’s safe date range.

 🧭 Copy/Paste Templates